-If you are required to register with the police, it is an offence not to do so.
-You are also required to keep your Police Registration Certificate up-to-date and to report any changes to your student status.
+If you are required by your visa conditions to register with the police, it is an offence not to do so.
+You must also keep your Police Registration Certificate up-to-date by reporting any relevant changes.

 Who has to register with the police?

-If your student visa is for six months or more and you are aged 16 or over, you will normally be required to register with the police in the UK if you are a national of one of the following countries or territories:
+If your student visa is for longer than six months and you are aged 16 or over, you will normally be required to register with the police in the UK if you are a national of one of the following countries or territories:

 |Turkey||Turkmenistan||United Arab Emirates||Ukraine||Uzbekistan||Yemen|

 |Or if you are classed as a stateless person or you hold a non-national travel document.|

-If you are required to register with the police, this will be stated on your visa sticker, on your Biometric Residence Permit if you have one, or possibly in a letter sent to you when your visa was granted.
-You will need to check carefully.
-Your dependants will also be required to register with the police if you have to register and they meet the visa length, age and nationality conditions above.
+The requirement to register will be stated on your visa sticker, on your Biometric Residence Permit if you have one, or possibly in a letter sent to you when your visa was granted so check all of these carefully.
+Your dependants will also be required to register if you have to register and they meet the visa length, age and nationality conditions above.

 When, where and how to register with the police

-If you are required to register with the police you must email the following details to OVRO@thamesvalley.pnn.police.uk within 7 days of arrival in the UK or within seven days of receiving your BRP if you have applied for a new visa in the UK.
+If you are required to register with the police you must do so within 7 days of arrival in the UK or within seven days of receiving your BRP if you have applied for a new visa in the UK.